dhakal79/Portfolio-project-MS5/README.md

 # 5. Testing
   [Go to the top](#table-of-contents)
 ## 5.1 General
-- Throughout the development process zI have tested each View, Model and URL together after each one had been written.
+- Throughout the development process I have tested each View, Model and URL together after each one had been written.
 - Any changes made in the models, I performed makemigrations and migrate.
 In the sametime, code for view.py and urls were also written and run the server to check if there are any issues or not.
 I checked if the url written directed to the right page that i am expecting or not.
 - All the pages of the website were manullay tested
 - All the code written were also validated using W3C validator (for Html), PEP8 online (Python),Jigsaw (CSS) and JS Hint(Javascript). the details of each testing are summarized below.